 Maximum Contaminant Level Goal.
-The level of a contaminant in drinking water in drinking water.
+The level of a contaminant in drinking water margin of safety.

+MCLG below which there is no known or expected risk to health.
+MCLGs allow for a in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 Values are published in Chapter 3 of the Final

 Maximum Contaminant Level.
-The highest level of a contaminant that is allowed in district water.
-MCL or are set as also to the MCL Co. as feedble weight the heat an analytical method is able to detect in a water sample mg/L Milligrams per liter; a unit of measure equivalent to parts per million (ppm)
+The highest level of a contaminant that is allowed an analytical method is able to detect in a water sample.